chreage-rebirth/doc/doc/tuto_fun_cef.md

 ## Understanding how cefsimple is compiled

-See also https://github.com/Zabrimus/cef-makefile-sample in where a `pkg-config` file is also created.

-We are going to use the copied folder `cefsimple2` but not directly `cefsimple`.
+Since `cefsimple` is working, we no longer need it and we are using the copied folder `cefsimple2` and try to redo manually steps that cmake made for us, as seen in the previous section.

 The application `cefsimple2` needs two local libs (one shared and one static) to be compiled:
-- libcef.so (~1 Gb)
+- libcef.so (~1 Gb) already present within the tarball.
-- libcef_dll_wrapper.a (~5 Mb)
+- libcef_dll_wrapper.a (~5 Mb) compiled thru cmake in the previous step.

-The libcef shared library exports a C API that isolates the user from the CEF runtime and code base.
-The libcef_dll_wrapper project, which is distributed in source code form as part of the binary release, wraps this exported C API in a C++ API that is then linked into the client application.
+The `libcef shared` library exports a C API that isolates the user from the CEF runtime and code base.
+The `libcef_dll_wrapper` project, which is distributed in source code form as part of the binary release, wraps this exported C API in a C++ API that is then linked into the client application.

 Let copy them inside `cefsimple2`:
 ```bash
 cp -v $CEF/Debug/libcef.so $CEF/build/libcef_dll_wrapper/libcef_dll_wrapper.a $CEFSIMPLE2
 ```

 Let compile `cefsimple2` (c++ >= version 14 is needed).
-Since this example creat X11 window you'll need the `-lX11`:
+Since this example creates a X11 window, you'll need the X11 library `-lX11`:
 ```bash
 g++ --std=c++14 -W -Wall -Wno-unused-parameter -DCEF_USE_SANDBOX -DNDEBUG -D_FILE_OFFSET_BITS=64 -D__STDC_CONSTANT_MACROS -D__STDC_FORMAT_MACROS -I$CEF -I$CEF/include cefsimple_linux.cc simple_app.cc simple_handler.cc simple_handler_linux.cc -o cefsimple2 ./libcef.so ./libcef_dll_wrapper.a -lX11
 ```

+- The `-DNDEBUG` is for disabling the `#include <assert>` (See https://stackoverflow.com/a/5354352/8877076)
+- The `-DCEF_USE_SANDBOX` is explained here https://bitbucket.org/chromiumembedded/cef/wiki/SandboxSetup
+- The `-D_FILE_OFFSET_BITS=64` is probably for working with files larger than 2Gb.
+- The `-D__STDC_FORMAT_MACROS` is for https://www.cplusplus.com/reference/cinttypes/
+- The `-I` are for searching header files in given folders.

-Be sure your `LD_LIBRARY_PATH` is refering to the local folder (`.`), else add it:
+Be sure your `LD_LIBRARY_PATH` is refering to the local folder (`.`), else add it (or save it insie your `~/.bashrc` file):
 ```bash
 export LD_LIBRARY_PATH=.:$LD_LIBRARY_PATH
 ```

-The other solution more complex is to update your `ld.so.conf.d` but I think the simplest solution will consit to modify the CMake to create a static library for libcef (`libcef.a`) to force loading symbols inside the binary.
+The other solution, more complex, is to update your `ld.so.conf.d` but I think the simplest solution will consit to modify the CMake to create a static library for libcef (`libcef.a`) to force loading symbols inside the binary.

 If you try to run the application `./cefsimple2` it will halt.
 It needs some local packages.
 Let copy them (for the moment I do not know how they are compiled):
 ```bash